dalmendray/mathler/README.md

 ### Running the game

+- Run `yarn install`
 - Follow the steps to install expo go here: https://docs.expo.dev/
 - Run `npm run android` or `npm run ios`

+You can run the game in your browser by running:

+- `npx expo start --web`

 ### Features: